 Spot Removal - Occasional spot cleaning may be required to remove stubborn dirt or foreign materials that have adhered to the glass surface(s).
 First, follow the Routine Cleaning instructions above.
-If contaminants remain, apply a small amount of non-abrasive cleaner (such as Bar Keeper's Friend®) or organic solvent (such as Goof-Off®) to a clean, dry, lint-free cloth or paper towel.
+If contaminants remain, apply a small amount of non-abrasive cleaner (such as Bar Keeper's Friend[®]) or organic solvent (such as Goof-Off[®]) to a clean, dry, lint-free cloth or paper towel.
 DO NOT APPLY CLEANER DIRECTLY TO THE GLASS.
 On the affected area, work the cloth in multiple directions until spot is removed.
 Avoid getting cleaning agents on any non-glass components.
-Repeat the Routine Cleaning instruction above to remove any residual cleaner residue.
-For cleaning of Dual Low-E glass with the room side Low-E coating, please see the cleaning instructions listed next
+Repeat the Routine Cleaning of Dual Low-E glass with the room side Low-E coating, please see the cleaning instructions listed next.

 Room Side Low-E - Products purchased with the Dual Low-E glazing option have a Low-E coating applied to the room side of the windows.
 Never use a metallic object to remove debris from the Low-E coating.
-The room side Dual Low-E glass surface is to be cleaned with a solution of vinegar and water, soap and water, or a standard household window cleaner, such as Windex®.
-Caution should be taken when using anything abrasiye on the Dual Low-E room side surface.
+The room side Dual Low-E glass surface is to be cleaned with a solution of vinegar and water, soap and water, or a standard household window cleaner, such as Windex[®].
+Caution should be taken when using anything abrasive on the Dual Low-E room side surface.